-154. Trustee repeats and asserts each of the preceding paragraphs as if fully set forth verbatim.

-155. Trustee brings this claim as a direct claim owned by the Today's Destiny bankruptcy estate
+- 133. Trustee repeats and asserts each of the preceding paragraphs as if fully set forth verbatim. - 134.
+Trustee brings this claim as a direct claim owned by the Today's Destiny bankruptcy estate - 135.
+Defendant Vanderpool was general counsel to Today's Destiny.
+As such, he owed the same duty of care that would be exercised by a reasonably prudent attorney.

-156. Defendant Vanderpool was general counsel to Today's Destiny.
-As such, he owed a duty of care and loyalty to Today's Destiny.
+Vanderpool owed fiduciary duties of care and loyalty to Today's Destiny.